khanactl/mcorpus/mcorpus-db/mcorpus-ddl/mock/README.md

 Herein are the genmock groovy scripts that generate mock member data csv records and the *baseline mock member csv data* files zipped in the mock-mcorpus-data.zip file.

+The [mock-mcorpus-data.zip](https://mcorpus-db-data-bucket.s3-us-west-2.amazonaws.com/mock-mcorpus-data.zip) was removed from SCM and now lives in an AWS S3 bucket.

 ## mock-mcorpus-data.zip contents
 There are three csv files that together comprise mock member data.